-Healthcare and life sciences industry generates a large amount of data, which is driven by compliance & regulatory requirements, record keeping, research papers, etc. But also with an increase in the amount of data, the search for the necessary documents and articles for research purposes as well as the structuring of data becomes a more complicated and time-consuming procedure.
+Healthcare and life sciences industry generates a large amount of data, which is driven by compliance & regulatory requirements, record keeping, research papers, etc. But also, with an increase in the amount of data, the search for the necessary documents and articles for research purposes as well as the structuring of data, becomes a more complicated and time-consuming procedure.
 For example, nowadays, biomedical search engines contain more than 40 million articles, which represent a huge amount of useful healthcare information.
-But manual processing such an amount of data is an impassable path, and tools like Natural Language Processing (NLP) facilitate information extraction from text data.
+But manual processing of such an amount of data is an impassable path, and tools like Natural Language Processing (NLP) and Entity Linking above all facilitate information extraction from text data.

 Identification of medical terms in free text is the first step in NLP tasks as automatic indexing of biomedical literature and extraction of patients’ problem lists from the text of clinical notes.
 There are many medical terms that can be found in biomedical literature: diseases names (tuberculosis, glioma, diabetes), symptoms (acute headache, fever, abdominal pain), treatments (chemotherapy, drug therapy), diagnostic tests (biopsies, optical coherence tomography, electrocardiogram), chemicals, anatomical structures, and etc. Along with the detection of medical terms in the text, each of them should be linked to the medical coding standard: International Statistical Classification of Diseases and Related Health Problems (ICD-11), Unified Medical Language System (UMLS), Current Procedural Terminology (CPT) and many other.
 Particularly, to successfully utilize the plenty of knowledge contained in biomedical records, it is critical to have automated indexing techniques.
 One of the concepts in the NLP area is called Entity Linking, which helps to solve this task.